joshuacords/opr/OPR-Riverside-Version.md

 1. Choose Targets
 2. Determine Cover
-3. Roll Attacks
+3. Resolve Attacks
-4. Roll Defense
-5. Remove Casualties
-6. Morale Check
+4. Morale Check

 ### Choose Targets
 Choose one target for each ranged weapon type the unit has.
 A maximum of 2 different targets may be chosen.